jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 #### Shards
 * A uniquely identified group of data records in a stream
 * A stream is composed of one or more shards, each of which provides a fixed unit capacity
+#### Partition Keys
+* Used to group data by shard within a stream
+* Stream service segregates data records belonging to a stream into multiple shards
+* Use partition keys associated with each data record to determine which shard a given data record belong to
+* Specified by the applications putting the data into a stream
+#### Sequence Number
+* Each data record has a unique sequence number
+* Assinged by streams after you write to the stream with client.putRecords or client.putRecord
+#### Data Blobs
+* The data your producer adds to a stream.
+The maximun size of data blob (the data payload after base64-decoding) is 1 Megabyte (MB)
+#### Consumers
+* Consumers get records from Amazon Kinesis Streams and process then these consumers are known as Amazon Streams Applications
 ### Kinesis Warnings
 * By default data is stored for 24 hours, but can be increased up to 7 days
 ### Kinesis Limits